Skip to content

 jrun start

-If you change the config later — update a forwarded port, add a new one, mount another directory, or modify a process — just jrun up it again.
+If you change the config later — like changing a forwarded port or mounting another directory — just run up again.

 Smoke test